OrchardSkills/OrchardSkills.OrchardCore.Identity/README.md

 ![itentity-007](https://user-images.githubusercontent.com/59172485/90955725-3154cb00-e43d-11ea-956a-82004da3cc40.png)

 Attempt to log in after password has been changed.
 Could not login with new password.
+What does the Remember me check dox do?